Country Freight Route

 What documents are needed for Malaysia customs clearance?

-Common documents may include a commercial invoice, packing list, Bill of Lading or Air Waybill, insurance certificate, customs declaration information, import permits and product certificates when required.
-The final requirements depend on cargo type and Malaysia import rules.
+Common documents may include a commercial invoice, packing list, Bill of Lading or Air Waybill, insurance certificate, customs declaration information, Certificate of Origin, import permit or product certificates if required.
+However, final requirements depend on HS code, cargo type and Malaysia import rules.

 Ready to ship?